colinpannikkat/colinpannikkat/README.md

 Currently doing plant ecophysiology modeling research for tree response to extreme environments in Oregon State University's **Forest Ecophysiology Lab**.

 ### Current Projects
+* Mini-c: A compiler build in Haskell for a subset of C

+### Previous Projects
 * Autodiff: A reverse-mode automatic differentiation framework for backpropagation, from scratch
-* Lox: Reading 'Crafting Interpreters' and implementing the Lox language and its corresponding compilers
+* Lox: Read 'Crafting Interpreters' and implemented the Lox language and its correspond JLox interpreter

-### Previous Projects
 * ATSynKD: Feature-based knowledge distillation using synthetic data for my AI535 final project
 * GetTheDamClass: Class vacancy notification extension for Oregon State University students
 * Proof-of-concept RAG chatbot for OSU's first-year College of Business students